nlicari1/Elist_Analysis/README.md

     <img src="Insights/YoY growth chart.png" max-width:100% height="220" alt="Alt Text">
   </picture>

   Revenue significantly increased from 2019-2020, at **$3.8M** with an AOV of **$230** to **$10.1M** with an AOV of **$300**.
 While 2020 was our peak year with sales and average order value, 2021 recorded a higher order count of **36k** orders.
 This displays a shift from higher customer spending to increased transaction volume.
-However, all three metrics decline in 2022, suggesting weaker purchasing activity compared to other years.
+However, all three metrics declined in 2022, suggesting weaker purchasing activity compared to other years.

   ### 2020 Was Elist's Strongest Sales Year Across All Monthly Trends
   <picture>